The Basics of a DOT Accident Report

 Understanding the Basics: What Constitutes a DOT Recordable Accident?

 These criteria aim to capture the more serious incidents that may suggest deeper safety issues.
 Know about drug and alcohol testing.
-By doing so, the DOT can keep track of major safety concerns, patterns, or trends in the transportation industry.
+By doing so, the DOT can keep track of significant safety concerns, patterns, or trends in the transportation industry.

 What Are the Vital Components of the DOT Accident Report?